bordoley/reactive-js/packages/rx/docs/README.md

 ▪ **initialValue**: *function*

-factory function to generate the initial accumulator.
+Factory function used to generate the initial accumulator.

 ▸ (): *T*

 ▪ **delay**: *number*

+The requested delay between emitted items by the observable.

 **Returns:** *[ObservableLike](interfaces/observablelike.md)‹T›*